The Pros and Cons of Being a Digital Nomad. Have you ever wanted to just pack up your things, quit your job and take off on a never-ending adventure?

 To avoid the temptation of ‘going out all the time’ I avoid travellers and hostels – they have all the free time in the world and will try to convince you to join in on everything but you still need to work.
 Instead, try and connect with digital nomad community.
 You can do this via co-working spaces, co-living space (Outside and Roam), travel programs such as Remote Year, WiFly Nomads, Hacker Paradise etc) or hunt through various Facebook groups.
 These people will be living the same lifestyle and ‘get it’ when you need to get some work done and can’t go out.

 Ok, this is a bit of a tricky one.
-Of course, Canada, the country I was born into, will always be home to me, but Bali was like my unofficial chosen home.
-The first time I touched down in Bali I knew this place was for me.
+Of course, France, the country I was born into, will always be home to me but Malaysia was like my unofficial chosen home.
+The first time I touched down in Malaysia I knew this place was for me.
 I immediately felt this sense of home and belonging.
 That being said, of course there are times I realize, “Hold up, this is a completely different country and culture” and culturally I don’t feel like I always fit in.
 No matter how long you’re in a country for, I’m not sure there is ever a time you feel like you fully belong.

 TRUTH.
 When you’re always adapting to languages, customs.
 I figuring out where the grocery store is, what’s the legit way to get around town without being ripped off (Uber, taxi etc. Uber is banned in some countries so it’s important to check before), how to ask for something when they don’t speak your language etc it becomes mentally draining.
 It can feel like even the smallest moments in your daily life become a conscious effort.
 There are ways to quickly adapt to a new country to help with this though.